EmbBERT: Attention Under 2 MB Memory

-Finally, we incorporate the Convolutional $1\times 1$ Efficient Differential Skip Attention mechanism- obtaining the final EmbBERT architecture.
-The addition of this newly designed attention mechanisms obtains marginal improvement on the TinyNLP benchmark, while it demonstrates notable success on the more complex tasks contained in the GLUE benchmark, improving the performance of over $2$ points in the score in this benchmark suite compared to BERT + NE + EA.
+\paragraph{\sname} Finally, by integrating a parallel path consisting of a 1D convolution followed by a fully connected layer, and merging its output with the efficient attention branch through a weighted sum, we obtain the \sname{} architecture.
+This addition introduces a lightweight feed-forward component to the main attention path of BERT~+~NE~+~EA, incurring minimal memory overhead.
+Despite its simplicity, this modification yields a modest improvement on the TinyNLP benchmark and achieves a substantial performance gain—over $+2$ points in the GLUE score—compared to the BERT~+~NE~+~EA model.

-Overall, through a comprehensive ablation we have elucidated the impact of architectural components such as the Nano Embedder, Efficient Attention, and the Convolutional $1\times 1$ Efficient Differential Skip Attention mechanism.
-While maintaining the total memory dedicated to the algorithms constant through this whole ablation study, we have demonstrated that the addition of the optimization mechanisms composing EmbBERT resulted in an average improvement of $3.46$ percentage points in the accuracy in the TinyNLP benchmark, and in an improvement of $11.40$ points in the score in the GLUE benchmark, with respect to the original BERT (2 MB) model.
-These components advance the frontier of ultra-compact language models, offering state-of-the-art performance in environments where both memory and computational resources are extremely constrained.
+Through the comprehensive ablation study performed in this section, we have examined the contributions of key architectural components.
+Maintaining the total memory usage below the 2~MB budget throughout the study, we have demonstrated that the inclusion of these architectural components in \sname{} leads to an Average Accuracy improvement of $+3.26$ percentage points on the TinyNLP benchmark and a $+11.40$ point increase on the GLUE benchmark score, with respect to the original BERT(2MB) model.